If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Popverse's top stories of the day

-As 2023 came to an end, so did the DCEU.
-The DC Extended Universe, as the movie continuity that started with 2013’s Man of Steel finally closed up shop with the release of the second standalone Aquaman movie, Aquaman and the Lost Kingdom.
+Spare a thought for the DCEU, which came to an end in December 2023, with the release of the second standalone Aquaman movie, Aquaman and the Lost Kingdom.
 (Which DC comic book fan, really, could have imagined that Aquaman and Suicide Squad would somehow manage to have more big-screen outings than the Flash or Green Lantern?)
-But now that the dust has started to settle on the complicated, sometimes controversial movie series, perhaps it’s time to take a look back at the whole thing and give it a much-needed reappraisal.
+The series, which launched with 2013’s Man of Steel, might only have lasted a decade, but it offered up big screen debuts for a number of iconic DC characters — and transformed a couple into mainstream pop culture icons in the process.
+(Harley and Peacemaker, we’re looking at you.)
+As the dust has started to settle on the complicated, sometimes controversial movie series, perhaps it’s time to take a look back at the whole thing and give it a much-needed reappraisal.

-The DCEU has become a complicated web in recent years, thanks to the release of the extended and retooled Zack Snyder’s Justice League — essentially a remix of the theatrical version, restoring what was originally intended but discarded in official canon — as well as the mixture of theatrical and streaming-only releases, and the introduction of the concept of the DC Multiverse, which sneakily back-doored in seeming all previous incarnations of DC superheroes into some expanded idea of canon.
+The DCEU timeline was somewhat complicated by the release of the extended and retooled Zack Snyder’s Justice League — essentially a remix of the theatrical version, restoring what was originally intended but discarded in official canon — as well as the mixture of theatrical and streaming-only releases, and the introduction of the concept of the DC Multiverse, which sneakily back-doored in seeming all previous incarnations of DC superheroes into some expanded idea of canon.

 We’re not going to include that last part here, for fear of over-complicating matters — but we do have Batman, Arrowverse, and Superman watch orders to keep track of all of those earlier projects, if you want to dive right in — choosing, instead, to focus on the projects created to be part of the core DCEU.
 If you want to watch the films in release order or in chronological order, or if you just want to know which films are connected – we’ve got you covered.
 Here’s how to watch every DCEU movie (and, yes, that one show, as well) in order.